Junmarkchi97/bukid-markets/README.md

 ---

-- Users should be able to create an account as a Buyer or Seller.
-- Sellers should be able to list a product and sell on the website.
+- Users should be able to list a product and sell on the website.
+- Users should be able to access the Profile page to edit the users informations.
+- Users should be able to login using Google
-- Buyers should be able to see the location of the seller.
+- Users should be able to see the location of the seller.
-- Buyers should be able to see products based on searched keyword.
+- Users should be able to see products based on category.
-- Buyers should be able to see products based on category.
+- Users should be able to see products based on searched keyword.

 ---

 ## **Version2**

-`To be Decided`
+- TBD -